konecnyjakub/event-dispatcher/README.md

 $eventDispatcher->dispatch(new MyEvent());
 ```

+The listener provider provides constants  PRIORITY_HIGH, PRIORITY_NORMAL and PRIORITY_LOW that can be used for parameter priority of methods addListener/addListeners.

 ### Multiple listener providers

 If you need to use multiple listener providers at the same time, just use ChainListenerProvider.